MorganStenberg/League-hub/README.md

 ![Delete match error modal message](documentation/features/match_delete_modal_error.PNG)

 There are also messages presented to the user confirming their actions.
-Messages are presented for successfull adding of match, deleting of match, editing of match.
+Messages are presented for successful adding of match, deleting of match, editing of match.

 ![Message when adding match](documentation/features/match_added_message.PNG)

 #### Add Match

 If the user wants to add a match they press the button for adding a match while in the detailed league view.
 They are presented with a form for adding a match, where they can choose home team, away team and score for each.
-The availble choices for home team and away team are filtered for league members, so that only members of the league are available to choose.
-There is also a role-based permissions here, where they league creator can add matches for all other league members.
-And league members can only add matches they themselfs are a part of.
+The available choices for home team and away team are filtered for league members, so that only members of the league are available to choose.
+There is also a role-based permissions here, where the league creator can add matches for all other league members.
+And league members can only add matches they themselves are a part of.

 ![Adding a match](documentation/features/detailed_league_add_match.PNG)

 #### Edit Match

-If the user have chosen to edit a match they are taken to another page where a form is presented, where only the fields for the scores are available to edit.
+If the user has chosen to edit a match they are taken to another page where a form is presented, where only the fields for the scores are available to edit.
 The same role-based permission is used here where the league creator can edit all other league members matches, but the league member can only edit matches they themself are a part of.
 Once they are done and have pressed submit they are taken back to the detailed view of the league, where the standings are updated to reflect the changes made.
 There is also a button to cancel their edit, which takes them back to the detailed view of the league.

 ![Editing a match](documentation/features/edit_match.PNG)